yigitozkavci/govschool/README.md

 # GovSchool

-GovSchool is an alumni tracking application built for Mississippi Governor's School.
+GovSchool is an alumni tracking application built for Mississippi Governor's School using Rails 5.

 ## Installation